APSL/redux-i18n/README.md

 1. load all your translations into a one big JS object
 1. load your translations into a slice of your redux store

 For the latter **redux-i18n** provides an action function creator *setTranslations*.
-As *setTranslations* is an action function creator you need add *redux-thunk* to your middleware for it to work.
+As *setTranslations* is an action function creator you need to add *redux-thunk* to your middleware for it to work.

 **redux-i18n** supports your store in plain JavaScript structures, but also if it managed by help of *immutable.js*.